Upgrade Notes (Release 7.9)

 If you are upgrading from any 6.x release to 7.9.0, no bridging EEP is currently available.
 A bridging EEP is an EEP that is supported on both the release you are currently running and the release to which you want to upgrade.
 EEP 9.3.1 is currently not supported on 6.x releases.

-If you are upgrading from a 7.x release to 7.9.0, EEP 9.3.1 could be used as a bridging EEP for upgrading from 7.8.0 to 7.9.0.
-Otherwise, no bridging EEP is currently available.
+Except for the upgrade from release 7.8.0 to 7.9.0, no bridging EEP is currently available.
 EEP 9.3.1 is currently not supported on releases earlier than 7.8.0.

 EEP Support and Lifecycle Status shows the EEPs that are supported for each core version.